Minnesota Medicaid Personal Care Assistance (PCA) Program / Community First Services & Supports (CFSS) Program

 Having income and / or assets over Medicaid’s limit(s) does not mean an applicant cannot still qualify for MN Medicaid / Medical Assistance.
 There are a variety of planning strategies that can be used to help persons who would otherwise be ineligible to become eligible.
 Some of these strategies are fairly easy to implement, and others, exceedingly complex.
 Below are the most common.

 When persons have assets over the limits, they can “spend down” excess assets on ones that are exempt (not counted).
-Examples include paying off debt, making home improvements, such as updating heating and plumbing, and purchasing pre-paid funeral and burial expense trusts called Irrevocable Funeral Trusts.
+Examples include paying off debt, making home improvements (i.e., updating heating and plumbing), and purchasing pre-paid funeral and burial expense trusts called Irrevocable Funeral Trusts.
 A Medicaid-Compliant Annuity, which takes a lump sum of assets and converts them into an income stream, also can lower countable assets.
 There are many other options when the applicant has assets exceeding the limit.

 Inadequate planning or improperly implementing a Medicaid planning strategy can result in a denial or delay of MN Medicaid benefits.
 Professional Medicaid Planners are educated in the planning strategies available in Minnesota to meet Medicaid’s financial eligibility criteria without jeopardizing Medicaid eligibility.
-While Medicaid’s 60-month Look-Back Rule does not apply to the PCA Program, it does apply to Nursing Home Medicaid and other long-term care Medicaid programs (i.e., Minnesota’s Elderly Waiver).
-At this time, it is also thought it will apply to CFSS.
-Furthermore, as more extensive Medicaid-funded care might be required in the future, it is vital that one not violate the Look-Back Rule.
+While Medicaid’s 60-month Look-Back Rule does not apply to the PCA Program, nor CFSS, it does apply to Nursing Home Medicaid, and other long-term care Medicaid programs (i.e., Minnesota’s Elderly Waiver).
+Therefore, it is vital that one avoid violating the Look-Back Rule.
 Medicaid Planning strategies should ideally only be implemented with careful planning and well in advance of the need for long-term care.
 However, there are some workarounds, and Medicaid Planners are aware of them.
 For these reasons, it is highly suggested one consult a Medicaid Planner for assistance in qualifying for Medicaid / Medical Assistance when over the income and / or asset limit(s).
 Find a Medicaid Planner.

 How to Apply for Minnesota Medicaid PCA / CFSS Programs